-- 1. Other height requirements and allowances may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
-138-3501.
-Measurement of height and limitations. - 2.
-Other setback requirements and allowance may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
+1. Other height requirements and allowances may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
+138-3501. - Measurement of height and limitations.

+- 2. Other setback requirements and allowance may be applicable pursuant to Chapter 138, Article X, Division 1, Sec.
 138-3505.
-Setback Measurements, allowances and restrictions. - These Development Parameters may be superseded by other requirements as part of an adopted Development Master Plan and/or Conditional Overlay. - 4.
-None required; except that, when the side/ rear of a lot abuts a residential district, there shall be a 10-ft setback for the lot portions that abut the residential district.
+Setback Measurements, allowances and restrictions. - 3.
+These Development Parameters may be superseded by other requirements as part of an adopted

+4. None required; except that, when the side/ rear of a lot abuts a residential district, there shall be a 10-ft setback for the lot portions that abut the residential district.
 This does not apply to adjacent stormwater ponds or similar lands that cannot be used for residential purposes.